The Kaʻū Desert - Footprints Trail

 Getting to the trailhead: This trailhead is not in the main part of the National Park.
 The Kaʻū Desert trailhead is actually about fifteen minutes drive west of the Park entrance.
 Drive Hwy.
 11 west of the National Park entrance or east of Naʻālehu and find the highway pullout trailhead parking between mile markers 38 and 39.
 The trailhead is well-marked.
 There is a trash can and an emergency telephone at the trailhead but no other services.
 Plan accordingly to leave no trace.

 The Hike: From the trailhead, hike south along the Footprints Trail for 0.84 mile until you see a small shelter.
 Along the way, enjoy hiking around the trail marveling at the unique landscape of the Kaʻū Desert.
-Supposedly, the CCC placed the shelter there in 1941 with a glass enclosure over the footprints.
+Supposedly, the CCC placed the shelter here in 1941 with a glass enclosure over the footprints.
 Carelessly designed, the glass condensed water and eventually damaged the prints.
+The glass has been removed inside the shelter, but the damage done to those prints is pretty devastating.
+I can't for the life of me discern any actual prints inside the shelter.
 Ironically, the best footprints are now scattered in the area around the shelter.
 The shifting sands expose and cover prints from time to time.
 As stated in the overview, the footprints are about two-hundred years old.
 For years, Park Service employees thought that most of the prints were created by the retreating army of Keōua Kuahuʻula, who was battling the famous Kamehameha I for dominance of the island.
 A large number of his men died asphyxiating in the disastrous 1790 eruption of Kīlauea.
 The prints were assumed to be theirs until recently when examination of the prints concluded that most of them were not warriors, but women and children.
 Some are even older than 1790, and the most recent research indicates that almost all the prints are attributable to everyday circumstances.
-At any rate, it’s exciting to find two-hundred year old footprints frozen in time in wet mud-ash, even if they weren’t created by a decimated army.
-After footprint-hunting, continue on the Footprints Trail toward Mauna Iki, which erupted in 1919.
-You eventually transition from sparse vegetation to almost completely bare lava surfaces.
-To your right, you’ll find a recent a’a flow atop pahoehoe that is interesting to compare and visit.
-Continuing on the trail, you arrive at Mauna Iki, which means “little mountain.”
-Past Mauna Iki, you intersect the Kaʻū Desert Trail.
-You can go right toward the sea or left toward the main area of the park.
-At this point, you’ve come very close to the gas cloud emanating from Halema’uma’u.
-Constantly monitor the air quality, and proceed further at your own risk.
-If you go north, you’ll find an amazing landscape of lava and spatter cones that are all interesting to visit.
-You’ll quickly find the intersection of the Kaʻū Desert Trail and the Mauna Iki Trail.
-The Kaʻū Desert Trail is closed at this point due to gases.
-If you made it this far without getting gassed, you can continue toward the Twin Pit Craters along the Mauna Iki Trail.
-You’ll be getting directly in the line of the gas from Halema’uma’u at this point.
-Back to the intersection of the Footprints Trail and the Kaʻū Desert Trail, you can also hike to the south along 1920s lava flows.
-This long trail is used for backpacking, and will eventually put you in the path of the Halema’uma’u gas, albeit much further away than the Manua Iki trail.
-Carefully evaluate the air quality as you hike down this trail.
+At any rate, it’s exciting to find 200+ year old footprints frozen in time in wet mud-ash, even if they weren’t created by a decimated army.
+Return the way you came back to the trailhead.